Skip to main content

 Common use cases

-Analytics dashboard from live data
+Dashboard from live data

 Updating an existing app

-Complex multi-file app via sandbox
+Complex multi-section app via sandbox